joaquinballesteros/Wearable-sensors-under-shoe/README.md

 # WEarable seNsors unDer Shoes (WENDS)
 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 WENDS is an open hardware and open software project created to monitoring temporal gait phases.
 Several solutions can be found in the market for monitoring temporal gait phases.
-However, they are expensive and impose location restrictions and/or major shoe modifications.
+However, they are expensive or impose location restrictions and/or major shoe modifications.
 In this project, three major requirements have been identified to solve these restrictions:

 1.- The solution should work on different shoe sizes with minimum modifications (insoles or in-built solutions are discarded).